 I spend most of my time with Yamaha CX/SX/CF, Bösendorfer, and old and new Steinways.
 But I have a client with Brodmann 213.
 It's a nice piano, but it behaves differently in some respects.
-For instance it has a 48mm blow distance, and the dip is close to 11mm so that tracks.
-My first instinct was to change that but I often adjust blow by tone, and this piano sounds right at 48mm, and it ain’t broke.
+For instance it has a 48mm blow distance, and the dip is close to 11mm so that tracks, and the glide bolts very quickly lift the back rail off the keybed.
+This is different from Yamaha where we actually use the glide bolts to adjust dip.
+Anyhoo, my first instinct was to change blow distance but I adjust blow by tone, and this piano sounds right at 48mm, so if it ain't broke….

 It's not uncommon to use alcohol and water on the Renner jack center pins.
 Sometimes you have to re-pin as well.
 Their repetition levers have been extremely loose of late.
 I've done this both in and out of warranty.
 I rarely have to repin Yamaha centers.